OctopusDeploy/blog/blog/2022-q2/introduction-to-devops/index.md

 ## Where Octopus fits into DevOps {#octopus-and-devops}

-Octopus fits nicely into a DevOps environment in 2 useful ways:
+Octopus fits nicely into a DevOps environment in 2 key ways:

 1. Providing the Continuous Deployment in your CI/CD pipeline and making complex deployments simple.
 2. Octopus Runbooks - Runbooks allow you to automate routine or emergency operations tasks.
 This could include: